 In 2016 a hexadecimal code appeared on a 4-chan post that when translated produced the url for the “deeper” youtube channel.
 The channel consists of a number of short videos, either converted from VHS or made to look that way.
 The videos contain odd and seemingly random subject matter and are generally unsettling.
 Many include strange audio tracks containing clues encoded in spectograms.
 Their titles appear as meaningless strings of numbers and letters, but are actually coded using a variety of cyphers.

-When decoded the videos typically provide the name of a victim from an unsolved homicide.
+When decoded, the videos typically provide the name of a victim from an unsolved homicide.
 The cases are very real and span from the late 1970’s to the early 1990’s.
-Once decoded, the clues bring disturbing context to the videos.
+These clues bring a disturbing context to the videos.
 The insinuation of the channel is that it represents the work of a serial killer who is now reliving his past crimes and daring the public to catch him.
 It is generally assumed that deeper is an ARG, though it has not been confirmed.
 A final puzzle on the channel seems to be authored by another hand and suggests that “deeper” has passed away.

 Have ARGs Infiltrated Our Daily Lives?

 There are countless other examples of ARGs and numerous sites and forums dedicated to discovering and solving them.
 For most, they offer a sense of community and a next level experience in puzzle solving, but is there more to it than that?
-If a game could have you doubting whether or not you were investigating a real serial killer, or communicating with a Russian death squad; could the mechanisms of such a game be used to blur and obscure truth?
+If a game could have you doubting whether or not you were investigating a real serial killer, or communicating with a Russian death squad, could the mechanisms of such a game be used and openly presented as the truth?
 Could we be being gamed and not even realize it?

-Consider Qanon and the proliferation of conspiracy theories grown and disseminated by his followers and imagine Q in the context of an ARG, feeding clues to his players.
-They “do their research”, share the “facts”, and draw conclusions.
-They are united in community against a common enemy, and their waging a war that can be observed in real time via social media.
+Consider QAnon and the proliferation of conspiracy theories grown and disseminated by his followers.
+Imagine Q in the context of an ARG, feeding clues to his players.
+They “do their research,” share the “facts,” and draw conclusions.
+They become a community united against a common enemy, and they wage a war that can be observed in real time via social media.

 Covid-19 is another perfect example of the philosophy.
-Content was created that contradicts expert consensus, i.e. “Plandemic”, then that content was presented to us via social media under the guise of some hidden truth that the ubiquitous “They” don’t want us to know about.
-We, the players, did our duty and spread the suppressed message in the name of freedom, the first amendment, and general jack-assery.
-Now, instead of trusting groups like the CDC and WHO, a large percentage of the population want to storm their castle with torches and pitch forks.
+Content was created that contradicts expert consensus, i.e. Plandemic, then that content was then presented to us via social media under the guise of some hidden truth that the ubiquitous “They” don’t want us to know about.
+We, the players, did our duty and spread the suppressed message in the name of freedom, the First Amendment, and general jackassery.
+Now, instead of trusting groups like the CDC and WHO, a large percentage of the population want to storm their castles with torches and pitch forks.